soumendrak/website-v2/content/blog/three-powers.md

 {{ dual_theme_image(light_src="images/posts/3p/3P-Rel-light.webp", dark_src="images/posts/3p/3P-Rel-light.webp" alt="Relational Power Influence") }}

 Relational power is based on the relationships and networks you build across your workplace.
-Simply put, when you help others, they are more willing to help you in return—a principle known as reciprocity.
+Simply put, when you help others, they are more willing to help you in return; a principle known as reciprocity.

 Workplace success often hinges on these social connections.
 Studies show that leaders who add value for colleagues bank what researchers call “organizational currencies” which can be exchanged for cooperation and support later.
 The key to building relational power is to be genuinely helpful *before* you need assistance.
-Volunteer for cross-functional teams, share useful information, and don’t hesitate to ask for help—a behavior consistently ranked as the top trust-builder.
+Volunteer for cross-functional teams, share useful information, and don’t hesitate to ask for help; a behavior consistently ranked as the top trust-builder.

 ## What is Expertise Power?
 Leveraging Knowledge for Workplace Authority